MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase2.md

 	Optional: The scripts do not reference Office 2016 in the comments.
 If you wanted to update the comments to reflect these additions for Office 2016, make the following changes to **Redirect_Onprem.cmd**:

-       - Search for `::     or MSIPC (Office 2013) with on-premises AD RMS` and replace this line with `::     or MSIPC (Office 2013 and 2016) with on-premises AD RMS1`
+	- Search for `::     or MSIPC (Office 2013) with on-premises AD RMS` and replace this with the following:

+			::     or MSIPC (Office 2013 and 2016) with on-premises AD RMS1

-        - Search for `echo Redirect SCP for Office 2013` and replace this line with `echo Redirect SCP for Office versions based on MSIPC`
+	- Search for `echo Redirect SCP for Office 2013` and replace this with the following:

+			echo Redirect SCP for Office versions based on MSIPC

-        - Search for `echo Redirect MSIPC for Office 2013` and replace with `echo Redirect MSIPC for Office versions based on MSIPC`.
+	- Search for `echo Redirect MSIPC for Office 2013` and replace with the following:

+			echo Redirect MSIPC for Office versions based on MSIPC

 4. On the Windows computers: